google/deepvariant/docs/deepvariant-training-case-study.md

   --disable_small_model
 ```

-Starting in v1.8.0, by default we use a small model to classify some
+We use a small model to classify some
 candidates.
 In this example, we set `--disable_small_model` so
 that small model is disabled.
 This allows us to run all examples
 through the model we just trained.